littlespray/b1k-baselines/tutorials/openvla.md

 ### Data Conversion

+**
+We provide a lightly trained checkpoint [here](https://drive.google.com/file/d/105WSvNAQdMXjtS0sZHfB_-sVQkkGCDE6/view?usp=sharing).
+If you would like to run eval only feel free to skip to the last section.
+**

 Since Openvla-oft requires RLDS dataset, we need first convert BEHAVIOR dataset into RLDS format.

 1. See instructions for converting to RLDS [here](RLDS_builder/README.md).